-10) Statistical Disclosure Control (SDC) update
+9) Statistical Disclosure Control (SDC) update

 - 1. ONS continues to work towards the recommendation of an SDC strategy for tabular outputs, harmonised across UK Census Offices. - 2.
 Previously, in July 2007 a review of a wide range of SDC methods had been undertaken, assessing them against a set of qualitative criteria in line with the policy statements made by the Registrars General.
 This resulted in the following three SDC methods being short-listed for further evaluation to assess risk and utility quantitatively: - Record swapping - Over-imputation - Invariant ABS Cell Perturbation Method (IACP, based on the method developed by the Australian Bureau of Statistics) - 3.
-Though work has been delayed by some errors in the microdata, we now intend to present the evaluation report to the UK Census Design & Methodology Advisory Committee peer review sub-group and UK SDC Working Group members in June, and report to UK Census Committee in July, with a view to the SDC strategy being signed off. - 4.
-Initial meetings have also taken place on the SDC methods that might be used to protect microdata samples.
+Though work has been delayed by some errors in the microdata, we now intend to present the evaluation report to the UK Census Design & Methodology Advisory Committee peer review sub-group and UK SDC Working Group members in June, and report to UK Census Committee in July.
+A period of user consultation and communication will follow before final sign off. - Initial meetings have also taken place on the SDC methods that might be used to protect microdata samples.
 The methods employed will largely depend on the methods chosen for tabular outputs.

+ONS

-ONS 2011 Census Stakeholder Management and Communications Branch May 2009
+2011 Census Stakeholder Management and Communications Branch May 2009